matloff/qeML/README.md

 * Special Features for Those Experienced in  ML

-    * variety of functions for dimension reduction and model development
+    * variety of functions for feeature selection and model development

-    * large variety of ML algorithms, including some unusual ones
+    * large variety of ML algorithms, including some novel/unusual ones

     * advanced plotting utilities, e.g. Double Descent